 Please note that ticking this box only affects the visibility of protected categories and posts for users who have not yet entered the correct password.
 Once a user enters the correct password, the category will be ‘unlocked’ to them and will always be displayed for that user, regardless of this setting.

 This setting controls how long the user will remain logged into a category before their password expires.
-The minimum period is 1 day.
-Enter the number of days you would like them to remain logged in after unlocking a protected category.
+This works by adding a cookie in the user’s browser.
+The minimum cookie expiry period is 1 day and the maximum is 9999.
+Enter the number of days you would like people to remain logged in after unlocking a protected category.

 Note: If you change or delete a password then users will no longer be able to access the category under the old password, even if the cookie has not yet expired.